 How are crypto market caps categorized?

-Cryptocurrencies fall into one of three categories, depending on the value of their market cap:
+Cryptos fall into one of three categories, depending on the value of their market cap: large-cap, medium-cap and small-cap.
+Each market cap comes with a “risk” level.
+Large-cap hold the least perceived risk and are generally more established cryptos.

 What are the largest crypto market caps?

-The chances are, even for those new to crypto, investors will be familiar with some of the largest market-cap cryptocurrencies.
+Investors will likely be familiar with some of the largest market-cap cryptocurrencies.
+These include Bitcoin, Ethereum and Solana.

-- Bitcoin (BTC) is the largest crypto by market cap.
-It was the world’s first cryptocurrency and has revolutionized decentralized finance.
-According to eToro data, as of December 2023, it had a market cap of $815.45 billion.
+- Bitcoin is the largest crypto by market cap.
+It was the world’s first crypto and has revolutionized decentralized finance.
+According to eToro data, as of February 2025, it had a market cap of $2,088.86bn.

-- Ethereum (ETH) is the second-most-popular cryptoasset, popularized by the ability to build upon its blockchain and facilitate the use of decentralized applications (dApps).
-According to eToro data, as of December 2023, it had a market cap of $260.95 billion.
+- Ethereum is the second-most-popular cryptoasset, popularized by the ability to build upon its blockchain and facilitate the use of decentralized applications (dApps).
+According to eToro data, as of February 2025, it had a market cap of $387.15bn.

-- XRP (XRP) assists with currency exchange and cross-border payments.
+- XRP assists with currency exchange and cross-border payments.
 It allows businesses to send money overseas quickly and affordably.
-According to eToro data, as of December 2023, it had a market cap of $32.34 billion.
+According to eToro data, as of February 2025, it had a market cap of $179.26bn.

-- Solana (SOL) is the native token of the Solana blockchain, which can facilitate the creation of dApps.
+- Solana is the native token of the Solana blockchain, which can facilitate the creation of dApps.
 The SOL token itself can be used within the Solana network to pay transaction fees and run smart contracts.
-According to eToro data, as of December 2023, it had a market cap of $30.56 billion.
+According to eToro data, as of February 2025, it had a market cap of $117.38bn.

 Final thoughts